-Kashmir was a quasi independent state under the British Raj.
+Kashmir was a quasi-independent state under the British Raj.
 The maharajah had limited powers, but the Raj did not interfere with his day to day administration.
-This state of affairs continued till 1947, when the Raj an euphemism for British rule lapsed on the midnight of 15 August 1947.
+This state of affairs continued till 1947 when the Raj a euphemism for British rule lapsed on the midnight of 15 August 1947.
 The maharajah decided that he would like to be independent.
 This was a grandiose dream and ignored the reality that the state had to decide between India and Pakistan.
-However teh Maharajah Hari singh assumed he would succeed and so he signed a " stand still" agreement with both Pakistan and India.
-The Maharajah in this agreement requested for more time to decide the issue.
+Maharajah Hari Singh assumed he would succeed and so he signed a " standstill" agreement with both Pakistan and India.
+The Maharajah in this agreement requested more time to decide the issue.

-However things moved at a fast pace and the new leader of Pakistan ordered an invasion of the Kashmir state.
-The Pakistan army aided by tribal of the Frontier region oinvaded kashmir.
+However, things moved at a fast pace and the new leader of Pakistan ordered an invasion of the Kashmir state.
+The Pakistan army aided by tribal of the Frontier region invaded Kashmir.
 They had swift success and the maharajah and his army were defeated. the troops reached Srinagar the capital and that is when the Maharajah panicked and acceded to India.
 He signed the Instrument of accession and agreed to be a part of the Indian union,

 Kashmir and India after the Accession

 Once the Indian army intervened in Kashmir the raiders were pushed back and soon the valley was free of the tribal horde.
-However at this critical juncture Nehru for reasons that now appear silly( he was influenced by the wife of Lord Mountbatten) approached the UNO and security council and this in turn led to a cease fire and the unfortunate part is that Gilgi t and parts of Western Kashmir remained part of Pakistan.
+At this critical juncture Nehru for reasons that now appear silly( he was influenced by the wife of Lord Mountbatten) approached the UNO and security council and this, in turn, led to a cease-fire and the unfortunate part is that Gilgi t and parts of Western Kashmir remained part of Pakistan.
 Pakistan thus gained over 40% of Kashmir for a song and the folly of Nehru.
-In addition Nehru agreed for 2 further conditions that also are difficult explain.
+Besides, Nehru agreed for 2 further conditions that are difficult to explain.
 He agreed

 b.
 Nehru promised to hold a plebiscite in the valley to ascertain the wishes of the people of Kashmir.